byronwall/excel-vba-book/book/03-overview-of-basics-of-VBA/03-12-02 GoTo-staements.md

 End Sub
 ```

-The rule for labels is that they are required to occur at the front of the lien (no indenting), they must be a single variable name without sapces, and they must end with a colon.
+The rule for labels is that they are required to occur at the front of the lien (no indenting), they must be a single variable name without spaces, and they must end with a colon.

 You should go to reasonable lengths to avoid using GoTo statements for anything other than error handling.
 They are the root of a lot of problems as execution order is concerned.